reflex-dev/reflex-web/docs/ai_builder/overview/templates.md

 # Templates

 Reflex has many certified templates, seen on the `Trending` tab of the Reflex Build, that can be used to kickstart your app.
-You can also use any app created by the community as a template.

 ```python exec
 import reflex as rx